batect/batect/docs/GettingStarted.md

 ```

-This is just like the build and unit test tasks we defined before, but we now also specify our database container in `start`.
-Batect will start
+This is just like the build and unit test tasks we defined before, but we now also specify our database container in `start`. batect will start
 any containers listed in `start` and wait for them to become healthy before starting the container given in `run`.

 Under the covers, batect will also create an isolated network for all of the task's containers, so that they can communicate with one another